webasoo/tickeroo/docs/workflow.md

 1. The command resolves a `ProjectIndexEntry` either from the current workspace folder list, by prompting the user, or directly from the sidebar tree view (by clicking an inactive project).
 2. `Tracker.start()` refreshes the project's snapshot **from disk** to avoid stale state across windows.
+3. Before touching the snapshot, it compares the persisted `LAST_ACTIVITY_KEY` timestamp (which any window may have written within the last ~30 s) against the idle threshold.
+If the value is still "fresh," the command aborts with a warning because another window already has a running timer.
-3. `ensurePendingEntriesResolved()` checks the snapshot for any session entries without an `end` value:
+4. `ensurePendingEntriesResolved()` checks the snapshot for any session entries without an `end` value:
    - If one exists, the user must supply an end time (HH:MM) before proceeding.
    - The helper computes the duration, updates the day totals, saves the snapshot, and restarts the scan until no incomplete entries remain.
-4. If the snapshot still reports an active session (`snapshot.current`), a warning message appears:`Tickeroo: timer '…' is already running…`.
+5. If the snapshot still reports an active session (`snapshot.current`), a warning message appears:`Tickeroo: timer '…' is already running…`.
 The start request stops here, so a second window cannot hijack a running timer.
-5. If everything is clear:
+6. If everything is clear:
    - `snapshot.current` is set to the new task and start time.
    - A placeholder entry (`dayRecord.entries`) is inserted immediately, ensuring at least a partial record exists.
    - The snapshot is saved, the active session cache is updated, `lastProjectId`/`lastActivity` are persisted, and an activity log entry is recorded.